Equivariant Hirzebruch class for singular varieties: Localization formulae

 Note that from the numerical point of view there is no need to worry in which groups (equivariant $K$-theory or cohomology) the computation is done.
 The passage from cohomology to $K$-theory is reflected by the choice of a new variables, the Chern characters of the line bundles.

-A version of the localization theorem in $K$-theory (also valid for singular spaces) is discussed in \cite{Ba}.
-The holomorphic Lefschetz number of a finite order automorphism $f:X\to X$ (instead of $\chi_y$ genus) is expressed as the sum of local contributions coming from the fixed points.
-The contribution at a fixed point $p$ is obtained from the power series (which turns out to be a rational function)
+A version of the localization theorem in $K$-theory is discussed in \cite[Corollaire 6.12]{Gr}.
+The formula is also valid for singular spaces \cite{Ba}.
+Baum computes holomorphic Lefschetz number instead of $\chi_y$-genus, but essentially his argument is the same.
+The holomorphic Lefschetz number of a finite order automorphism $f:X\to X$ is expressed by the sum of local contributions coming from the fixed points.
+The contribution at a fixed point $p$ is obtained from the power series

-by specialization $s=1$.
 Here $\m_p$ is the maximal ideal at $p$.
+This series turns out to be a rational function with regular value at $s=1$.
+The specialization gives the local contribution to the global Lefschetz number.
 If the point $p$ is smooth the contribution at $p$ is equal to where the product is taken over the eigenvalues of $f$ acting on the tangent space $T_pX$.
 This is exactly the shape of the formula (\ref{locconsm}).

 \begin{example}\rm Let $X=\P^1$ with the standard action of $\C^*$.
 The equivariant ring of a point is equal to the polynomial algebra in one variable $t$, the generator of $\Hom(\C^*,\C^*)$.
 The weight of the tangent representation at 0 is equal to $w_0=t$ and the weight of the representation at infinity is equal to $w_\infty=-t$.
 We find that Let us introduce a new variable $e^{-t}=T$.
 It can also be considered as an element of $K_\T(pt)$ and in fact the calculi can be thought to be performed in the localized $K$-theory.
 Now we have